-Chicago stabbing death: One donation, two suspects at large, lots of mystery
+Northwestern professor, Oxford employee arrested in fatal stabbing

 According to CNN affiliate WLS, investigators determined that Warren had recently come to Chicago from England but didn't know whether he knew the victim.

-Police said they believe the two suspects have fled the state.
+Police had said they believed the two suspects have fled the state.

 "We do have an idea of their whereabouts and efforts to locate them are only intensifying from here on in," police said in an email to CNN.
 "Our primary focus is to facilitate a safe surrender."

-Federal agencies, including US marshals, have been assisting in the search.
-Lathem's passport and Warren's travel visa have been restricted.
+Federal agencies, including US marshals, assisted in the search.
+Lathem's passport and Warren's travel visa were restricted.

 'This place is very safe'

-The apartment is in an upscale, high-rise called the Grand Plaza Apartments.
+The apartment is in an upscale high-rise called the Grand Plaza Apartments.

 "There's shock, there's no doubt about it.
 You know, this place is very safe," Grand Plaza resident Richard Aili told WLS.
 "I've been here 14 years and I've never heard of problems such as that."